Yiewsley and West Drayton Urban District: Establishment and expansion

-On 31 March 1930 an Order of the Middlesex County Council dissolved the Staines Rural District with the Yiewsley and West Drayton Urban District amalgamating the Parish of Harmondsworth which included the villages of Longford, Sipson and Heathrow.
-The composition of the Urban Council was changed with the number of Ward members increased to 22.
-Yiewsley Ward members were increased to 12, West Drayton Ward members reduced to 5 and Harmondsworth Ward members having also 5 (In line with the estimated population of each Ward: Yiewsley 6,134 - West Drayton 2,499 - Harmondsworth 2,600).
-Urban District elections took place on Saturday 22 March 1930 with the new Ward members attending their first meeting of the Urban District Council on Tuesday 1 April 1930.
-On Friday 23 May 1930 the Urban District's new Town Hall in Yiewsley was officially opened by Mr. F. E. Dominey, J.P., the Chairman of the Council.
+On 31 March 1930 an order of the Middlesex County Council dissolved the Staines Rural District with the Yiewsley and West Drayton Urban District amalgamating the Parish of Harmondsworth which included the villages of Longford, Sipson and Heathrow.
+The composition of the urban district council was changed with the number of ward members increased to 22.
+Yiewsley Ward members were increased to 12, West Drayton Ward members reduced to 5 and Harmondsworth Ward members having also 5 (In line with the estimated population of each Ward: Yiewsley 6,134 – West Drayton 2,499 – Harmondsworth 2,600).
+Urban District elections took place on Saturday 22 March 1930 with the new Ward members attending their first meeting of the urban district council on Tuesday 1 April 1930.
+On Friday 23 May 1930 the urban district's new town hall in Yiewsley was officially opened by Mr. F. E. Dominey, JP, the chairman of the council.

-After the Second World War the Town Hall became too small to meet the needs of the Urban District.
-Drayton Hall in West Drayton was purchased with the official opening taking place on 5 April 1952.
+After the Second World War the town hall became too small to meet the needs of the urban district.
+In 1948 an agreement was made to purchase Drayton Hall in West Drayton, with its official opening taking place on 5 April 1952.
 The building was extended in 1955.
+The town hall in Yiewsley was sold to Middlesex County Council and today as Key House, provides office and training space for charity and non-profit organisations.

 Abolition

 The Yiewsley and West Drayton Urban District, with the whole County of Middlesex, formed part of the review area of the Royal Commission on Local Government in Greater London.
 Its report published in 1960, proposed 52 Greater London Boroughs with one being formed from the Municipal Borough of Uxbridge, the Ruislip-Northwood Urban District and the Yiewsley and West Drayton Urban District.
-The UK Government produced a White paper on 29 November 1961 which proposed fewer, larger boroughs.
+The UK Government produced a white paper on 29 November 1961 which proposed fewer, larger boroughs.
 With the introduction of legislation in 1962 the number of boroughs had been reduced to 32 with the Hayes and Harlington Urban District joining the three other administrative areas in forming a new borough.
 The London Government Act 1963 created the London Borough of Hillingdon in the new county of Greater London on 1 April 1965.